Vic Harris (outfielder): Career

 When Homestead joined the Eastern Colored League in 1928, Harris hit an anemic .204 average before the league folded, but he improved significantly in 1929, batting .350 in the high-offense American Negro League.
 In 1933 he hit .321 with Homestead, and .384 for the 1934 Pittsburgh Crawfords.
 The 1935 season brought Harris back to Homestead.
 He hit .342, as his eight home runs tied for fifth in the league and were even with Hall of Fame slugger Turkey Stearnes.
 A year later, he hit .315.
 In 1938, when Homestead dominated the league and won the first half with an .813 winning percentage, Harris led his team with a .380 batting average.

 Harris managed the Grays during their years in league play, between 1935 and 1948, and piloted Homestead to eight pennants.
 He guided his team to six consecutive first-place finishes from 1937 through 1942 (with five pennants).
 He took a job with a defense plant after the 1942 season, for which he would play for the Grays when he could do so while Candy Jim Taylor stepped in to manage the team for the next two seasons (each resulted in Negro World Series championships); Harris went 4-for-28 in the 1943 Negro World Series while not playing in the latter.

-He also played in six East-West All-Star games between 1933 and 1947, and managed the East team eight times, four more than Oscar Charleston, the next-most-frequent manager.
+He awas on the roster for seven East-West All-Star games between 1933 and 1947 (one of just 29 players to make the roster five times) and managed the East team eight times, four more than Oscar Charleston, the next-most-frequent manager.
 He won the last held Negro World Series in 1948 as the Grays left the league not long after.

 In the waning days of the Negro leagues, Harris coached for the 1949 Baltimore Elite Giants and managed the 1950 Birmingham Black Barons.
 Additionally, he played winter baseball in the Cuban League and managed Santurce in the Puerto Rican League from 1947 to 1950.

 Available statistics indicate that Harris hit .305 (733 for 2,406), and his teams posted a 547–278–2 mark in organized league play (with undoubtedly a higher total if one takes independent play into account) and a 10–15 mark during post-season play.
 An excellent motivator, he was well liked and respected by his players.